 Do I need a Gibraltar lawyer or can I use a UK one?

-You need a Gibraltar-qualified lawyer.
+You need a Gibraltar-qualified solicitor.
 UK solicitors are not authorised to handle Gibraltar property transactions.
-Most Gibraltar law firms have partners who trained in the UK, so the standard is high.
+Most Gibraltar law firms have partners who trained in England and Wales, so the standard is high and the process is familiar.

 Can I do the conveyancing remotely?

 Yes.
-Many buyers complete the process without visiting Gibraltar until completion day.
-Your lawyer can handle everything via email and secure document exchange.
-Power of attorney can be arranged if you cannot attend completion in person.
+Many buyers complete the entire process without visiting Gibraltar until completion day.
+Your lawyer handles everything via email and secure document exchange.
+A power of attorney can be arranged if you cannot attend completion in person.

 How long does the whole process take?

 Typically 6 to 12 weeks from instructing your lawyer to getting the keys.
-Simple transactions (no chain, no mortgage) can complete in 4 to 6 weeks.
-Complex ones with chains or leasehold issues can take longer.
+Simple transactions with no chain and no mortgage can complete in 4 to 6 weeks.
+Complex ones involving chains or leasehold complications can take longer.

 What is the difference between freehold and leasehold in Gibraltar?

 Same as in England.
 Freehold means you own the property and the land outright.
 Leasehold means you own the property for a fixed term (usually 99 to 150 years) with ground rent payable to the freeholder.
 Most apartments in Gibraltar are leasehold.
 Most houses and some newer developments are freehold.
-Check the lease length before buying, anything under 80 years can cause mortgage and resale issues.
+Always check the lease length before buying: anything under 80 years can create mortgage and resale complications.